DcJoeS/OSMStreetsDakotaCounty/README.md

 # OSMStreetsDakotaCounty
 Street Centerlines extracted from the Dakota County database that do not intersect existing OSM streets.
 1. Select streets that intersect with an extract of streets from OSM.
-Allow for selection within 5 meters to overcome situations where divided streets exist or original streets digitized into OSM may be slightly off.
-(The purpose of making this data available at this time is to fill in missing streets.)
+Allow for selection within 10 feet to overcome situations where divided streets exist or original streets digitized into OSM may be slightly off.
+(The purpose of making this data available at this time is mostly to fill in missing streets.
+The selection may show streets that doesn't share alignment between Dakota County data and OSM.)
 2. The selection is inverted and limited to local roads
 3. Exported to a shapefile with appropriate keys and values for OSM.
 4. Using JOSM, I opened the shp and saved it as OSM.